 The laws of football vary by age group and all team managers should read and understand the laws that are relevant to their team’s age group.
 The laws for youth football also dictate how the pitch should be laid out in terms of where parents and coaches may stand and the placement of Respect Barriers.

-The Laws of the Game for 11 v 11 are available for download here.
+The Laws of the Game for 11-a-side football are governed by IFAB and can be viewed here.

 ALSO… the Laws of the Game vary for mini soccer and youth football formats and you can download them here.

 Make sure you have a copy of your league handbook AND read the league rules.